Josh-Jo1/TCP-over-UDP/README.md

 ## Development Process

-1. Create basic sender and receiver, connected over UDP.
+1. Created basic sender and receiver, connected over UDP.
-2. Create a Packet class to send header + data as bytes through sockets.
+2. Created a Packet class to send header + data as bytes through sockets.
+3. Added functionality to transfer files.
+Discovered no loss or reordering, so will need a network emulator.

 ## Versions